 The length of apprenticeships were not included in our analysis of the average length of lineman school.
 We are only focusing on programs from climb schools, community colleges, and line technician programs.
 We will do further reporting solely on community college courses, such as The Nash Community College Lineman Program and Northampton Community College Lineworker Trainee Program, are tied to traditional semester scheduling.

 Many community college lineman training programs are tried to the traditional semester scheduling.
-Some programs that can be completed in two semesters include: The Bismarck State College Lineman Program, Holmes Community College Lineman Program, and the Maricopa County Community College Lineman Technology Program.
+Some programs that can be completed in two semesters include: The Bismarck State College Lineman Program and Holmes Community College Lineman Program.
 Some of the more lengthier lineman schools include the Minnesota Southwestern Technical College Powerline Technician Program (four semesters) and Nebraska Metropolitan Community College Applied Technology Program (four semesters).

 Does this make lineman school worth it?

 Any commitment of time and money needs to consider that the lineman career path is not a one size fits all journey.
 Lineman that are interested in joining a local union may find that they are not currently accepting (or being ultra-selective) for their apprenticeship positions.
 If that is the case attending lineman school can put the applicant in a stronger position for the future.
 Apprentices are not climbing poles rather they are handling tools and doing manual ground work, but most importantly they place a young lineman in the position to learn.
 Each week in school and not earning money in an apprenticeship has a lost dollar amount.
 However, learning the important skills in an effective manner in lineman school will pay dividends in the long term.